Trump Says Zelenskyy Is Coming to WH to Sign US-Ukraine Minerals Deal

 Ukraine needs to know first where the U.S. stands on its continued military support, Zelenskyy said.
 He said he expected a wide-ranging conversation with Trump.

 The economic agreement "may be part of future security guarantees, but I want to understand the broader vision.
-What awaits Ukraine?”
-Zelensky said.
+What awaits Ukraine?"
+Zelenskyy said.

 But Trump, in announcing the meeting, was noncommittal about any coming American security guarantees.